gmforghieri/Java-Catalogue-Application/README.md

 - 7 – Stop the program

 Catalogue display requirements:

-All products are shown on screen in the following format:
-Apple iPhone 7 with 32GB of memory with an A10 processor and 4.7 inch screen
+- Apple iPhone 7 with 32GB of memory
+- with an A10 processor and 4.7 inch screen
-700 euros
+- 700 euros
-Apple iPad Air 2 with 64GB of memory with an A8 processor and 9.7 inch screen having WiFi and 4G technology
+- Apple iPad Air 2 with 64GB of memory
+- with an A8 processor and 9.7 inch screen
+- having WiFi and 4G technology
-400 euros
+- 400 euros